 Exemptions - To be exempted from registration, you must be a visitor to Canada, a temporary worker, a United States government official, or an employee of a business in the United States, and registered with the International Traffic and Arms Regulations (ITAR).

 The process for registration under the Controlled Goods Program is as follows:

 How to Register - Individuals or businesses that are eligible to register with the CGD must complete an Application for Registration and submit it along with a Security Assessment application for each proposed Designated Official.

 Please contact us for assistance in determining your registration eligibility, and in the registration process.

 It is important to appreciate that directors and officers of corporations are liable to the same punishment above for violations of the DPA (or other export control requirements) committed by the corporation, even if the corporation has not been prosecuted or convicted.

-Millar Kreklewetz LLP is well-placed to provide guidance and counsel on Controlled Goods matters, and persons facing criminal prosecution or wishing to understand their Controlled Goods obligations are encouraged to contact us for a 30 minute free consultation on the issues inherent in their files.
+Millar Kreklewetz LLP is well-placed to provide guidance and counsel on Controlled Goods matters, and persons facing criminal prosecution or wishing to understand their Controlled Goods obligations are encouraged to contact us for more infomation on the issues inherent in their files.